Y0Coss/docs-fork/pages/storage_and_backup/object_storage/s3_encrypt_your_objects_with_sse_c/guide.en-gb.md

 This will configure the bucket to use SSE-OMK encryption with keys managed by Object Storage (AES256) for all new objects.

 > [!primary]
 > Existing objects will not be affected.
-If you also want to encrypt them, you will need to copy or upload them again after changing this configuration.
+If you also wish to encrypt them, you will need to copy or upload them again after changing this configuration.
 >

 ##### Viewing bucket encryption configuration